AdamCraig/order-pizza/README.md

 ## Setup/Installation Requirements

-* _Viewing the page is easily accomplished by opening the index.html file in any internet browser. _
+* _Viewing the page is easily accomplished by heading on over to its GitHub Pages link at http://adamcraig.github.io/order-pizza _

 ## Known Bugs